cmtchssn/Dissertation/README.md

 I've got an idea, but not sure that it can work.
 I'll mull it over.
 Basically, look at the name of the D*n*, then declare a variable of the class based on name.
 It isn't working the way I think it should.
 I think there is much to optimize in all of my code.

+### Day 051
+Working on UGUI for timespheres so I can make an etude.
+I'll add UI for copying, deleting, editing the spheres, which includes sliders for min/max sizes and speed and a checkbox for reverse option.

+The UGUI exists, I need to connect it to the spheres so that they affect each copy individually, not all spheres at once.
+I'll also look at making the time menu hide the other menu so nothing is overlapping.
+I'm having to use sliders for the layer options because I couldn't figure out dropdown in VR, but it should be fine.
+I'm not adding the copy feature yet.
+If I can figure it out while learning how the menu script will work, then I'll add it.

 ---

 ### Jesse Meeting 001